LLM Personas as a Substitute for Field Experiments in Method Benchmarking: Identification: When Is Persona Benchmarking ``Just Panel Change''?

 Lemma~\ref{lem:main_new} also highlights two distinct failure modes:

-\paragraph{If (AB) fails, the benchmark is not a well-defined oracle environment.} When (AB) fails, there is no single kernel $Q(\cdot\mid w)$ that governs the returned score across algorithms.
+\paragraph{If (MB) fails, the benchmark is not a well-defined oracle environment.} When (MB) fails, there is no single kernel $Q(\cdot\mid w)$ that governs the returned score across methods.
 Equivalently, the evaluator's behavior depends on provenance/identity or on interaction history in a way that is not summarized by the submitted artifact.
 In such a case, the benchmark cannot be treated as an artifact-only oracle channel, so ``panel change'' is not an identified description of the swap.
-See Appendix \ref{sec:practical_ab} for when AB can be justified.
+See Appendix \ref{sec:practical_ab} for when MB can be justified.

 \paragraph{If (AO) fails, the method interface changes (even if aggregate scores look the same).} If the protocol reveals micro-level information (panel identities, raw votes, ordering, etc.), then two evaluator implementations can induce the \emph{same} aggregate kernel on $\mathcal O$ but still be distinguishable and exploitable by an adaptive method.
 Hence the observable interaction is not characterized by the aggregate channel alone.
 See Appendix \ref{ssec:AO_counterexample} for when AO fails.